AwesomeLizer/RabinKarp23/README.md

 ```
 P.fa and T.fa are files in fasta format.

-The program prints the locus of P in T.
+The program prints all loci of matching P in T.